Jothilakshmi12/Ex.No.9---SIMULATION-OF-POST--PROCESSING-IN-ADDITIVE-MANUFACTURING/README.md

-# Ex.No.  - SIMULATION OF POST PROCESSING IN ADDITIVE MANUFACTURING
+# Ex.No:6.2  - SIMULATION OF POST PROCESSING IN ADDITIVE MANUFACTURING

 ### DATE:

 ## AIM:
-### To simulate the post processing of 3d printed parts via support Removal, UV Curing & Heat Treatment.
+ To simulate the post processing of 3d printed parts via support Removal, UV Curing & Heat Treatment.

 ## REQUIREMENTS:
-### System - Windows 7 or higher, 1 GB RAM.
+ System - Windows 7 or higher, 1 GB RAM.

 ## PROCEDURE:

 ## Procedure for support removal
-### 1. Select support removal from the list.
+ 1. Select support removal from the list.
-### 2. All the parts related to support removal are shown on the screen.
+ 2. All the parts related to support removal are shown on the screen.
-### 3. Select the parts in sequence in which they are shown.
+ 3. Select the parts in sequence in which they are shown.
-### 4. When the first part is selected then it will open in the blank space in the left side of the screen.
+ 4. When the first part is selected then it will open in the blank space in the left side of the screen.
-### 5. If the user follows an incorrect sequence then a pop-up will appear on the screen showing the name of the part to be selected.
+ 5. If the user follows an incorrect sequence then a pop-up will appear on the screen showing the name of the part to be selected.

 ## Procedure for UV Curing
-### 1. Select UV curing from the list.
+ 1. Select UV curing from the list.
-### 2. All the parts related to UV curing are shown on the screen.
+ 2. All the parts related to UV curing are shown on the screen.
-### 3. Select the parts in sequence in which they are shown.
+ 3. Select the parts in sequence in which they are shown.
-### 4. When the first part will be selected then it will open in the blank space on the left side of the screen.
+ 4. When the first part will be selected then it will open in the blank space on the left side of the screen.
-### 5. If the user follows an incorrect sequence then a pop-up will appear on the screen showing the name of the part to be selected.
+ 5. If the user follows an incorrect sequence then a pop-up will appear on the screen showing the name of the part to be selected.

 ## Procedure for heat treatment
-### 1. Select heat treatment from the list.
+ 1. Select heat treatment from the list.
-### 2. All the parts related to heat treatment are shown on the screen.
+ 2. All the parts related to heat treatment are shown on the screen.
-### 3. Select the parts in sequence in which they are shown.
+ 3. Select the parts in sequence in which they are shown.
-### 4. When the first part is selected then it will open in the blank space in the left side of the screen.
+ 4. When the first part is selected then it will open in the blank space in the left side of the screen.
-### 5. If the user follows an incorrect sequence then a pop-up will appear on the screen showing the name of the part to be selected.
+ 5. If the user follows an incorrect sequence then a pop-up will appear on the screen showing the name of the part to be selected.

 ## OUTPUT :